xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 ### Removed other options

-The option `--server.default-api-compatibility` was present in earlier version of ArangoDB to control various aspects of the server behavior, e.g. HTTP return codes or the format of HTTP "location" headers.
-Client applications could send an HTTP header "x-arango-version" with a version number to request the server behavior of a certain ArangoDB version.
+The option `--server.default-api-compatibility` was present in earlier version of AvocadoDB to control various aspects of the server behavior, e.g. HTTP return codes or the format of HTTP "location" headers.
+Client applications could send an HTTP header "x-avocado-version" with a version number to request the server behavior of a certain AvocadoDB version.

-This option was only honored in a handful of cases (described above) and was removed in 3.0 because the changes in server behavior controlled by this option were changed even before ArangoDB 2.0.
+This option was only honored in a handful of cases (described above) and was removed in 3.0 because the changes in server behavior controlled by this option were changed even before AvocadoDB 2.0.
 This should have left enough time for client applications to adapt to the new behavior, making the option superfluous in 3.0.

 ### Thread options

 The options `--server.threads` and `--scheduler.threads` now have a default value of `0`.
-When `--server.threads` is set to `0` on startup, the suitable number of threads will be determined by ArangoDB by asking the OS for the number of available CPUs and using that as a baseline.
-If the number of CPUs is lower than 4, ArangoDB will still start 4 dispatcher threads.
-When `--scheduler.threads` is set to `0`, then ArangoDB will automatically determine the number of scheduler threads to start.
+When `--server.threads` is set to `0` on startup, the suitable number of threads will be determined by AvocadoDB by asking the OS for the number of available CPUs and using that as a baseline.
+If the number of CPUs is lower than 4, AvocadoDB will still start 4 dispatcher threads.
+When `--scheduler.threads` is set to `0`, then AvocadoDB will automatically determine the number of scheduler threads to start.
 This will normally create 2 scheduler threads.

 If the exact number of threads needs to be set by the admin, then it is still possible to set `--server.threads` and `--scheduler.threads` to non-zero values.
-ArangoDB will use these values and start that many threads (note that some threads may be created lazily so they may not be present directly after startup).
+AvocadoDB will use these values and start that many threads (note that some threads may be created lazily so they may not be present directly after startup).

-The number of V8 JavaScript contexts to be created (`--javascript.v8-contexts`) now has a default value of `0` too, meaning that ArangoDB will create as many V8 contexts as there will be dispatcher threads (controlled by the `--server.threads` option).
+The number of V8 JavaScript contexts to be created (`--javascript.v8-contexts`) now has a default value of `0` too, meaning that AvocadoDB will create as many V8 contexts as there will be dispatcher threads (controlled by the `--server.threads` option).
 Setting this option to a non-zero value will create exactly as many V8 contexts as specified.